Sunwood-ai-labs/pdf2audio-JP-st/docs/README.en.md

 </p>

 >[!IMPORTANT]
->Nearly 90% of the release notes, README, and commit messages in this repository are generated using [claude.ai](https://claude.ai/) and [ChatGPT4](https://chatgpt.com/) through projects like [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II), and [IRIS](https://github.com/Sunwood-ai-labs/IRIS).
+>Nearly 90% of the release notes, README, and commit messages in this repository are generated using [claude.ai](https://claude.ai/) and [ChatGPT4](https://chatgpt.com/) with the help of [AIRA](https://github.com/Sunwood-ai-labs/AIRA), [SourceSage](https://github.com/Sunwood-ai-labs/SourceSage), [Gaiah](https://github.com/Sunwood-ai-labs/Gaiah), [HarmonAI_II](https://github.com/Sunwood-ai-labs/HarmonAI_II), and [IRIS](https://github.com/Sunwood-ai-labs/IRIS).

-This Streamlit app converts PDF files into audio podcasts, lectures, summaries, and more.
-It uses OpenAI's GPT models for text generation and speech synthesis.
+This Streamlit app converts PDFs into audio podcasts, lectures, summaries, and more.
+It utilizes OpenAI's GPT model for text generation and speech synthesis.

 https://github.com/user-attachments/assets/a94a33bf-8a01-4661-be25-21b0a83c43b8